spotify/ffwd-ruby/README.md

 [![Build Status](https://travis-ci.org/spotify/ffwd.svg?branch=master)](https://travis-ci.org/spotify/ffwd)

-A flexible system event and metric forwarding agent.
+ffwd is a flexible event and metric forwarding agent.
-It is intended to run locally and receive metrics and events through a set of widely used standard protocols.
+It is intended to run locally on the system and receive events and metrics through a wide set of protocols and then forward them to your database.

-By running locally it is readily available to receive pushed data from monitored applications running on the system.
+By running locally, it is easily available to receive pushed data from any application or service that is running on the same system.

-FFWD takes care to forward the data with any _system-wide_ tags or attributes.
+ffwd decorates the received data with _system-wide_ tags or attributes.
-This is metadata that describes the origin of the data, like _site_ and _role_.
-This allows for decoration of the received data to make it _semantic from the source_.
-This concept is described further in [Metrics 2.0](http://metrics20.org).
+By doing this, the application generating the data becomes simpler to build, maintain, and configure since it doesn't have to know _where_ it is running.
+Only that ffwd is available on the loopback interface.

+This also provides benefits for simpler protocols, like [plaintext carbon](http://graphite.readthedocs.org/en/latest/feeding-carbon.html#the-plaintext-protocol), where this kind of information can become painful to represent in the limited structure available.

 * [Usage](#usage)
 * [Installation](#installation)